auth0/docs/articles/quickstart/backend/nodejs/01-authorization.md

 ---
 title: Authorization
-description: This tutorial demonstrates how to add authentication and authorization to an Express.js API
+description: This tutorial demonstrates how to add authentication and authorization to an Express.js API.
 github:
   path: 01-Authorization-RS256
 ---